secretstartups/handbook/business-technology/enterprise-applications/guides/product-catalog/index.html.md

    - With `Volume` the product/service is priced based on the volume purchased.

 **Charge Timing**
-- Select how the Customer is expected to be paid, if `after invoice upon completed services` or `upfront for amount of the services`.
+- Select how the Customer is expected to pay, if `after invoice upon completed services` or `upfront for amount of the services`.

 **List Price**
 - Add the dollar amount per unit of measure.
 Example: _$250/seat/quarter_

-#### 2. Stakeholder Pre-Configuration Approval For Pricing and Non-Standard Requests (if applicable)
+#### 2. Cross-functional Approval For Pricing and Non-Standard Requests (if applicable)
+_For non-standard SKUs (marked with *** in the sections above), additional approval from key stakeholders is required before progressing to following steps.
+This will allow those teams to do a pre-evaluation of the request and escalate any concerns within their teams.
+It is the Submitters responsibility to accurately assign the Issue for approval and follow up with approvers before progressing to Step 3._

+- To reduce the overall time required to get a new SKU reviewed and approved, consider making an accompanying slack channel similar to [this one](https://gitlab.slack.com/archives/C03KMK6LASY).

+### Pricing
+Pricing approval required on ALL SKU creation or update requests and the following must be provided:
+   - Link to Cost of Goods Sold (COGS) spreadsheet (Make a copy of [this template](https://docs.google.com/spreadsheets/d/1em_4RiKOzvA3W9N4FxjmDxH6Rtr4my_o6ZifSXEWz0o/edit#gid=1853638008))
+   - Justification if project margins are below 55% for internally delivered services
+### Fulfillment
+Fullfillment approval required if:
-- Tag the Fulfillment stakeholder (`@tgolubeva`) for approval in case both `Usage` option has selected as the Charge Type **AND** `Self-serve` in the _How is the proposed SKU (meant to be) sold to Customers_ section.
+   - Proposed SKU (meant to be) sold to Customers: `Self-serve`
+   - Any non-standard (***) Charge Type, Charge Model, Charge Timing requests
+### Sales Operations
+Sales Operations approval required if:
+   - If SKU has limited quoting availability (only available to sell by certain groups)
-- Tag the Finance/SalesOps stakeholder (`@jrabbits`) for approval in case any non-standard Charge Type, Charge Model, Charge Timing options have been selected above.
+   - Any non-standard (***) Charge Type, Charge Model, Charge Timing requests
-   - Check the _[What are Non-Standard Requests](#what-are-non-standard-requests)_ section for more information.
-- Always tag the Pricing stakeholder (`@xli1`) for approval.

 <div class="panel panel-success">
 **Next Steps**
 {: .panel-heading}
 <div class="panel-body">

-- Once all approvals from Step 2 are obtained, assign the issue to `@andrew_murray` for input in Step 3.
+- Once all approvals from Step 2 are obtained, assign the issue to `@andrew_murray` for Finance Approval in Step 3.
+- After Finance Approval is obtained assign the issue to:
+   - `@msubramanian` for input on the Invoicing, Revenue, and Custom Fields sections
+   - `@jgladen` for input on the Taxation section and confirm if these professional services are used to support the self-managed (SM) software, SaaS or both
-- Once Revenue/Billing and Tax tasks from Step 3.
-Finance are complete, assign the Issue to the approvers in Step 4 (`@michael_lutz`, `@brobins`, `@james_harrison`, `@dsakamoto`, `@mmcb`).
+- Once Finance is complete, assign the Issue to the approvers in Step 4 (`@michael_lutz`, `@brobins`, `@james_harrison`, `@dsakamoto`, `@mmcb`).
    - Note that it is the Submitters responsibility to ensure all the appropriate approvals are obtained before progressing to Step 5.
-- After approvals are obtained, please add the `BT Finance Systems` label.
+- After approvals are obtained, please add the `BT Finance Systems` label and assign `@brianmwong` to configure the SKU in Zuora and Salesforce.
-   - No assignee changes required.
+- After the SKU is configured and the SKU will be sold through the channel, assign `@bpippala` to add this link to the [quarterly update issue](https://gitlab.com/gitlab-com/sales-team/field-operations/channel-operations/-/issues/485) to ensure this new SKU/Product is added in the upcoming Pricebook and any other necessary information
+- If the SKU requires a service description, it is the submitter's responsibility to complete step 7

 </div>
 </div>

-### How to Retire a Professional Services SKU

-#### Request Type

-This section is for information only and determine the request type.
-No input needed here.

-#### Submitter

-**Please assign the SKU Retire Issue to yourself and complete all sections of Step 1**

-- On the right-hand panel of the issue, make sure to add yourself as the assignee by clicking on the `Edit` button and assigning yourself.

-#### 1. Product Information

-_Completion of all fields is necessary for approvals.
-Any missing or incomplete fields will result in a delay to the review and/or approval of your request._

-**Identify Rate Plans to be retired**
-- In this section, list all the rate plan IDs that need to be retired.

-**When is the SKU expected to be retired**
-- Add the specific date of when the SKU is expected to be retired.

-#### 2. Stakeholder Approval for SKU Retiring
-- Once step 1 has been filled out, assign the issue to the approvers listed on Step 2 (`@tgolubeva`, `@james_harrison`, `@jrabbits`, `@andrew_murray`).
-   - Note that it is the Submitters responsibility to ensure all the appropriate approvals are obtained before progressing to Step 3.
-- After approvals are obtained, please add the `BT Finance Systems` label.
-   - No assignee changes required.

 ### How to Create New or Update a SKU

 #### Request Type

-This section determine if the request is for the creation of a new SKU or for the update of an existing one.
+This section determines if the request is for the creation of a new SKU or for the update of an existing one.
 Check the correct box according to your need.
+If you are updating an existing Non-Professional Services SKU, provide the rationale for the change requested.

 #### Submitter